thananunmick/sixcentsgoogle/README.md

 Step 3:

+Make sure to connect an android phone to your computer or open an android simulator.
 While in the project root, execute the following command in console to run the application:

 ```
 flutter run